What to Do in Athens, Greece: 2 Days of Ancient Archaeology

 Monastiraki Square

 Head back south towards the center of the city, passing through Monastiraki Square in the middle of the Ermou shopping street.
-This commercial public plaza is flanked by a flea market, providing you ample opportunities to secure a souvenir from the many vendors selling leather goods, evil eye motifs, and Athens-branded merchandise.
-Prioritize shopping on a Sunday when the market is in full swing, or when you’re in need of refreshment given the shaded awnings and restaurant misters and fans lining the streets provide some cooling relief.
+This commercial public plaza is flanked by a flea market, providing you ample opportunity to secure a souvenir from the many vendors selling leather goods, evil eye motifs, and Athens-branded merchandise.
+Prioritize shopping on a Sunday when the market is in full swing, or when you’re in need of refreshment given the shaded awnings, restaurant misters, and fans lining the streets provide some cooling relief.

 Hadrian's Library